 - Proper licensing

-If the trade isn’t compliant and an accident occurs, liability insurance might not pay out, so it's a high stakes situation.
+If the trade isn’t compliant and an accident occurs, liability insurance may not pay out, so the stakes are high.

 Trades aren't the only ones who need to comply with legislation.
-There are several codes and standards that apply to developments, which can be hard for an owners corporation to keep up with.
-Non-compliance might mean your building insurance is null and void.
+There are several codes and standards that apply to developments, which can be hard for an owner's corporation to keep up with.
+Non-compliance could render your building insurance null and void.

 - The doors to the fire isolated stairwell are kept closed

 - Fire extinguishers are tagged and operational